Jump To Section

 - 1 tbsp caraway seeds (optional)

 - In a large mixing bowl, sprinkle the salt on top of the cabbage.
 Massage the salt into the leaves with your hands for about 5 minutes, until leaves are beginning to feel wilted and watery.
-If using caraway seeds, add to bowl and mix to evenly distribute.
+If using caraway seeds, add to the large bowl and mix to evenly distribute.

 - Transfer the cabbage, including any liquid, to your jar, tamping down occasionally to make more room.
 Cover the mouth of the jar with a cheesecloth, and secure it with a rubber band.